Biz-codes/DSA-Big-O/README.md

     }
     return -1;
 }

+O(log n) because it is using Divide and Conquer to halve the input until it finds the item

 9. Random element
 What is the Big O of the following algorithm?
 Explain your answer

 function findRandomElement(arr) {
     return arr[Math.floor(Math.random() * arr.length)];
 }

+O(1) constant time.
+Accessing an array by index doesn't require any iteration.
+The computer simply looks at the pointer bound to the array, goes to that memory address, and then grabs the nth element in that array.

 10. What Am I?
 What does the following algorithm do?
 What is the Big O of the following algorithm?
 Explain your answer